There are so many fabulous castles on the Rhine River in Germany!

-Built in the beginning of the 14th-century, Rheinstein Castle screams romance to me.
+Built at the beginning of the 14th century, Rheinstein Castle screams romance to me.

 Situated on a rocky outcrop, Rheinstein stands 270 feet above the Rhine River.

-Rheinstein Castle was home to the Holy Roman Emperor Rudolph von Habsburg where he founded the Noble Knighthood.
+Rheinstein Castle was home to the Holy Roman Emperor Rudolph von Habsburg, who founded the Noble Knighthood.

-Like most castles of the Rhine, it fell into disrepair for many years until it was purchased by the Hecher family in 1975 who spent 19 years restoring it to its glory.
+Like most castles of the Rhine, it fell into disrepair for many years until the Hecher family purchased it in 1975 and spent 19 years restoring it to its glory.

 The castle possesses a working drawbridge, a gorgeous courtyard with fabulous views of the Rhine, a garden still producing grapes, and a small chapel.

-Inside the castle is decorated with are stained glass windows, beautiful paintings, and period furnishings.
+The castle is decorated with stained glass windows, beautiful paintings, and period furnishings.

-Rheinstein is definitely one of the great castles in the middle Rhine Valley!
+Rheinstein is one of the great castles in the middle Rhine Valley!

 Marksburg Castle, Braubach

-Marksburg Castle holds a special place in history as it was the only castle on the Middle Rhine that has never been destroyed.
+Marksburg Castle holds a special place in history as it was the only castle on the Middle Rhine that had never been destroyed.

-Standing high above the town of Braubach, Marksburg Castle was originally built in the middle ages in the 13th century, 14th century, and 15th century.
+Standing high above the town of Braubach, Marksburg Castle was initially built in the middle ages in the 13th century, 14th century, and 15th century.

-This hillside castle was built to provide protection instead of as a residence for a royal family, Marksburg Castle definitely makes a statement when viewing it from a river cruise down below!
+This hillside castle was built to provide protection instead of as a residence for a royal family; Marksburg Castle makes a statement when viewing it from a river cruise down below!

-A visit to Marksburg Castle allows you to take a guided tour of the amazing castle grounds and several of the rooms within the castle.
+A visit to Marksburg Castle allows you to take a guided tour of the fantastic castle grounds and several of the rooms within the castle.